 Overall, people are more likely to agree to collaborate if you are their peer or above, the work you are proposing is within their areas of interest, and you have a budget.
 If you have nothing but passion for a project, it is still worth asking suitable people if they are willing to collaborate, but be prepared for rejection.
 Also, please be aware that offering to collaborate for free could put you at risk of being exploited.
 However much you care about an issue, it is equally important to take care of yourself.

-This blog, and the monthly #CRMethodsChat on Twitter, is funded by my beloved patrons.
-It takes me at least one working day per month to post here each week and run the Twitterchat.
-At the time of writing I’m receiving funding from Patrons of $44 per month.
-If you think a day of my time is worth more than $44 – you can help!
-Ongoing support would be fantastic but you can also make a one-time donation through the PayPal button on this blog if that works better for you.
-Support from Patrons and donors also enables me to keep this blog ad-free.
+This blog, the monthly #CRMethodsChat on Twitter, and the videos on my YouTube channel, are funded by my beloved Patrons.
+Patrons receive exclusive content and various rewards, depending on their level of support, such as access to my special private Patreon-only blog posts, bi-monthly Q&A sessions on Zoom, free e-book downloads and signed copies of my books.
+Patrons can also suggest topics for my blogs and videos.
+If you want to support me by becoming a Patron click here.
+Whilst ongoing support would be fantastic you can make a one-time donation instead, through the PayPal button on this blog, if that works better for you.
 If you are not able to support me financially, please consider reviewing any of my books you have read – even a single-line review on Amazon or Goodreads is a huge help – or sharing a link to my work on social media.
 Thank you!